Browse

 This command will try its best to find a source in the internet for the document at hand.

-If the document has an URL key in its info.yaml
+If the document has a URL key in its info.yaml file, it will use this URL

 to open it in a browser.
-Also if it has a doc_url
+If it has a doc_url key, or a DOI, it will try

 to compose URLs out of these to open it.